-- (1) See "DIRECTORS' FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date fair value of non-qualified equity awards made to each non-management director on May 12, 2017 under the 2017 Stock Incentive Plan in accordance with the Director annual fee schedule approved in 2010.
-The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum unit value expected upon the attainment of the timebased vesting of the awards. - (3) Consists of accrued dividends paid upon the May 9, 2017 vesting and conversion of restricted stock units awarded to each Director as described above. - (4) The Company's non-management Directors do not receive non-equity incentive plan compensation, stock options, pension benefits or non-qualified deferred compensation. - (5) No compensation was paid to Mr. Fifer for his service on the Board of Directors during the portion of the 2017 fiscal year during which he served as the Company's Chief Executive Officer.
+- (1) See "DIRECTORS' FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date fair value of non-qualified equity awards made to each non-management director on May 15, 2018 under the 2017 Stock Incentive Plan in accordance with the Director annual fee schedule approved in 2010.
+The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum unit value expected upon the attainment of the timebased vesting of the awards. - (3) Consists of accrued dividends paid upon the May 8, 2018 and May 9, 2018 vesting and conversion of restricted stock units awarded to each Director as described above. - (4) The Company's non-management Directors do not receive non-equity incentive plan compensation, stock options, pension benefits or non-qualified deferred compensation.